ulisesbocchio/jasypt-spring-boot/README.md

 		...
 	}
 	```
-Conviniently, theres also a `@EncryptablePropertySources` annotation that one could use to group annotations of type `@EncryptablePropertySource` like this:
+Conveniently, there's also a `@EncryptablePropertySources` annotation that one could use to group annotations of type `@EncryptablePropertySource` like this:

 ```java
 	@Configuration